gbdev/pandocs/src/Shark_Cheats.md

 ` CD    New Data`
 ` GHEF  Memory Address (internal or external RAM, A000-DFFF)`

-As far as I understand, patching is implement by hooking the original VBlank interrupt handler, and re-writing RAM values each frame.
+As far as it is understood, patching is implemented by hooking the original VBlank interrupt handler, and re-writing RAM values each frame.
 The downside is that this method steals some CPU time, also, it cannot be used to patch program code in ROM.
-As far as I rememeber, somewhat 10-25 codes can be used simultaneously.
+10-25 codes can be used simultaneously.